Bulk Soybean Shipping

 4. Applications:

-• Animal Feed: Due to its high protein content, soybean meal is a primary protein source in feed formulations for poultry, swine, cattle, and even aquaculture species.
-The amino acid profile of soybean meal complements other grains, making it an indispensable ingredient in many feed rations.
+• Animal Feed: Soybean meal is a key protein source in feed for poultry, pigs, cattle, and aquaculture species.
+It is valued because its amino acid profile complements corn, wheat, barley, and other feed grains.

 5. Benefits: